 - You can change how fast the bars change by modifying the Gravity & Falloff sliders

 - Set it to monitor any audio source

 - You can apply filters to the source (It counts as a source, and things like chromakey work with it)

 There are a ton of different ways you can utilize this in your scenes to spice up the look of your stream, making it appear more professional.
 This plugin costs you nothing but a little bit of your time to set it up, and once it is, you never have to touch it again until you decide to change the look of your scenes later.

 This plugin can be a bit complicated to install, so I strongly recommend paying close attention to the installation instructions.

 #2 – Input Overlay, an OBS Plugin to show your Key Inputs on stream

 |Competitive Gameplay||Standard “Casual” Gameplay (Distracting)|

 |Tutorial videos for YouTube|

-Next on the list is Input Overlay, which was mentioned briefly at the beginning of the article.
-This plugin will show your audience on-screen what buttons are being pressed, as you press them.
+Next on the list is Input Overlay, which will show your audience on-screen what buttons are being pressed, as you press them.
 In fact, you can even make your own overlay image to set yourself apart.
 Just be sure to follow the instructions on how to do so in this video.